DataJuggler/IClonePythonUpdater/README.md

 To Run: Press F5 or on the Debug Menu - Start Debugging.

 You will notice the app prepopulates the Output Folder.
 This is hard coded to a folder on my machine.
-I left this in on purpose, but you can change this file.
+I left this in on purpose, but you can change this value.
 Open the file App.config by double clicking on it.
 This will bring up the Application Configuration file.

 Change the value for Output Folder to the folder you want: